All the ways King Charles’ coronation is expected to break from royal protocol

 The change stems from an effort to be sensitive to “public attitudes towards the royal family and a desire to avoid excess during the cost of living crisis,” according to the outlet.

-The dress code won’t be the only aspect of the coronation pared back.
+The dress code will not be the only aspect of the coronation pared back.
 The ceremony itself is also expected to be shorter than Queen Elizabeth II’s own three-hour coronation in 1953.

-The King’s coronation will also feature a much smaller guest list of just 2,000 guests, while the late Queen’s coronation was attended by 8,000 dignitaries from 129 nations.
+The King’s coronation will also feature a much smaller guest list of just 2,000 guests, whereas the late Queen’s coronation was attended by 8,000 dignitaries from 129 nations.

 Additionally, The Telegraph reports that the coronation is expected to reflect the “ethnic diversity” of Britain with a diverse guestlist.
 The King is also reportedly planning to acknowledge multiple faiths during the service while still pledging to be “Defender of the Faith”.